 - [TextFieldIdentifier] - Quote the desired text value: 'Text'

-- [NumberFieldIdentifier] - Quote the desired value: '1'
+- [NumberFieldIdentifier] - Quote the desired number, without quote marks: 1

-- [BitFieldFieldIdentifier] - Quote the desired Boolean value: true or false
+- [BitFieldFieldIdentifier] - Quote the desired Boolean value, without quote marks: true or false

 NOTE: You can also use '' for the null case on text based values, to test whether a Field is empty or not.
 (See Template Visibility example below)